ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-05-05-PMA-COVID19-Response.md

 The [Federal Data Strategy](https://www.performance.gov/CAP/leveragingdata/) has enabled the government to better curate, use, and share operational data as agencies were asked to disperse funds for the economy, collaborate with industry to understand and fight an invisible enemy, gain visibility to a complex supply chain, and protect those who are most vulnerable in our populations.

-- The **Department of Health and Human Services (HHS)** created a system called **HHS PROTECT** that pulls together an ecosystem of 200+ datasets.
-PROTECT provides a common operating picture of the spread, impact, and behavior of the virus so members of the white house task force can analyze policy options with data insights.
+- The **Department of Health and Human Services (HHS)** created a system called **HHS PROTECT** that pulls together an ecosystem of over 200 datasets.
+PROTECT provides a common operating picture of the spread, impact, and behavior of the virus so members of the White House Coronavirus Task Force can analyze policy options with data insights.
 The system was established in nine days to support White House Coronavirus Task Force efforts to manage the response to COVID-19.
-Currently, HHS Protect pulls data from federal agencies, all 50 states and 6 U.S. territories, as well as commercial partners and academia and over 5,700 hospitals.
-The HHS Office of the Chief Information Officer created, manages and continues to scale the platform.
+Currently, HHS Protect pulls data from federal agencies, all 50 states, and 6 U.S. territories, as well as commercial partners, academia, and over 5,700 hospitals..
+The HHS Office of the Chief Information Officer created, manages, and continues to scale the platform.
 It is currently used by about 200 decision-makers and has more than 2.5 billion data elements.
-For example, Dr. Deborah Birx, coronavirus task force, receives a nightly report on county level COVID-19 cases nationwide compiled and analyzed in HHS PROTECT
+For example, Dr. Deborah Birx, Coronavirus Response Coordinator for the White House Coronavirus Task Force, receives a nightly report on county level COVID-19 cases nationwide compiled and analyzed in HHS PROTECT.

-- Multiple agencies have reported leveraging data and Artificial Intelligence to ramp-up and inform their COVID-19 response-related actions.
+- Multiple agencies have reported leveraging data and Artificial Intelligence to ramp up and inform their COVID-19 response-related actions.

 - Facilitating large-scale data analysis amongst agencies and within public-private partnerships has also been of great public value, such as the [COVID-19 High-Performance Computing Consortium](https://covid19-hpc-consortium.org/), made up of the **National Aeronautics and Space Administration, Department of Energy, National Science Foundation,** and private sector companies.

 In normal times and extraordinary times, the most important element of government is the people who comprise our workforce.
 While technology and processes were able to pivot because of the investments that have been made, the key to the government’s success is people continuing to embrace a change in how they work and deliver services.
 This demand to leverage technology and data to achieve mission outcomes will last long after response to any specific situation, and should remain a constant goal.
 This crisis will pass but we must hold on to the advances made as we move forward.
-The PMA will continue to provide that path forward and I am looking forward to continuing that journey with all of you
+The PMA will continue to provide that path forward and I am looking forward to continuing that journey with all of you.

 *This post is the first among a series highlighting how the President’s Management Agenda is contributing to the COVID-19 pandemic response.
 Due to our collective focus on the federal COVID-19 response, some of the next steps planned for the PMA have been suspended.
 However, we will continue to feature the many ways agencies are leveraging PMA initiatives during these unprecedented times, and regular Quarterly Reporting on the PMA will resume at the end of June.
-Follow along on [Twitter](https://twitter.com/PerformanceGov) and [LinkedIn](https://www.linkedin.com/company/performance-gov/)*
+Follow along on [Twitter](https://twitter.com/PerformanceGov) and [LinkedIn](https://www.linkedin.com/company/performance-gov/).*